hamogor/PyBujo/README.rst

 PyBujo uses pick and curses to provide a barebones interactive way of creating, managing and indexing notes

-PyBujo is a simple and effective means of notetaking from the command line.
-I really disliked how much bulk and crazy functionality most notetaking cli's were packaged with so I built a very simple and extensible one for you.
+'PyBujo is a simple and effective means of notetaking from the command line.
+I really disliked how much bulk and crazy functionality most notetaking cli's were packaged with so I built a very simple and extensible one for you.'

 ----